RV-3/alpha-omega/README.md

 python3 -m http.server
 ```

 All verse data is fetched at runtime from your Sanity dataset.
-Populate the CMS and set `SANITY_PROJECT_ID`, `SANITY_DATASET`, and `SANITY_API_VERSION` in `sanityClient.js` or export them in your environment before launching the server.
+Populate the CMS and set `SANITY_PROJECT_ID`, `SANITY_DATASET`, and `SANITY_API_VERSION` by editing `config.js` or generating that file from environment variables before launching the server.
 With valid credentials the page lists available references; choose one to load its table and entries.

 ## Quick Start (macOS)